 Anyone else keen to wave goodbye to cold winter mornings!

 I know we are!
 Thank goodness for Spring...

 You can come out from under the covers now guys!

 Our little clinic has been getting busier and busier recently which has lead to the need for some new members of staff!

 While we welcomed Dr Jess Grice to the NCVC team recently, Jess is now taking a few months away from the clinic for travels with her family.
 We will be eagerly awaiting her arrival back at the clinic!

 When one vet heads off, another comes back, and we have recently welcomed Dr. Carly Cheung back to the team after her maternity leave.
 She will be consulting for us on Wednesdays from now on and we are very glad to have her back with us!

-When Dani heads off on her maternity leave we will have a new veterinary nurse joining our team later this year and we hope you all get a chance to meet Nurse Georgie at the clinic soon!
+As Dani heads off on her maternity leave we have 2 new veterinary nurses joining our team and we hope you all get a chance to meet Nurses Georgie and Abbey at the clinic soon!
 You can check out their profiles in our staff section!

 TOPIC OF THE MOMENT

 Spring is the season for all things allergy related.
 As humans suffer from conditions such as hay fever; with itchy/watery eyes, sniffles and headaches; our pets are more prone to skin irritations, mucky ears and eye conditions.